0EFB6/ethkl2023-blockoverflow/mantle/DIS.md

 ## Project Overview

 This is a project is developed for the ETHKL 2023 hackathon Ethereum and Mantle tracks.
-It is a Deposit Insurance System (DIS) for Decentralised Exchange (DEX) which aims to reduce the risk of bankruptcy of both exchanges and investors.
+It is a Deposit Insurance System (DIS) for Crypto Exchange which aims to reduce the risk of bankruptcy of both exchanges and investors.
 The DIS provides a mechanism for cryptocurrency exchanges to pay premiums and claim insurance based on a set of rules.

 ## Features